skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

 LEDs are electroluminescent devices that produce photons of light by passing an electrical current through a semiconductor material.
 The material used in the LED determines the the emission wavelength (colour) - this particular LED uses an InAlGaP alloy for the red emitter (&lambda;<sub>max</sub> = 620 nm) and InGaN alloys for the green and blue emitters (&lambda;<sub>max</sub> = 525/460 nm).

-LEDs require two connections: an anode, connected to a power supply, and a cathode, through which current flows to the ground.
+LEDs require two connections: an anode (+), connected to a power supply, and a cathode (-), through which current flows to the ground.
 An RGB LED has three anodes, one for each semiconductor, and a common (shared) cathode.

 LEDs require a minimum forward voltage to emit light - shorter-wavelength emission generally requires a higher voltage, while longer-wavelength emission requires a lower voltage.